JesusKreist/tip-amount-calculator/README.md

-# Tip-Form-JavaScript-Project
+A simple program that calculates tips based on the amount of the bill, how many people shared the bill and the tip percentage.

-A project that calculates a tip, given a bill amount and the number of people splitting the bill.
+It'S built with vanilla javascript, no libraries used.